 Smart kids aren’t always the social ones.
 Kathleen K., a teacher with 25 years of experience, tells HealthyWay, “Many gifted children I have had the blessing of teaching are quiet, observant little ones.
 They watch, assess, and almost map the future to determine if a particular task or activity is worth their investment.”

 Often the extra smart kids stand back, watch, and observe before choosing how they want to interact.
 It’s their way of identifying if they can be a true player in whatever is going on.
-For many driven children, failure isn’t an option, so if the particular task at hand seems too daunting, they’ll opt out.
+For an observant toddler, failure isn’t an option, so if the particular task at hand seems too daunting, they’ll opt out.
 Granted, Trautman believes that this all-in or all-out mentality is much more tied to birth order than smarts.
 “A firstborn,” she says, “is usually the social one and first one to jump in to any project.”

 6. Bedtime is a battle.

 When you’re bright, it’s hard to quiet your mind.
 So smarter-than-average individuals often struggle with sleep.
 Well, traditional sleep at least.
-They’re frequently night owls and prefer keep their own hours in regard to when they wake and sleep.
+Signs of an intelligent toddler may be frequent night owls and prefer keep their own hours in regard to when they wake and sleep.

 A study done by Satoshi Kanazawa at the London School of Economics and Political Science concluded that “more intelligent children are more likely to grow up to be nocturnal adults who go to bed late and wake up late on both weekdays and weekends.”